Division of Business & Financial Affairs Frequently Asked Questions (FAQs)

 When will I receive my 1098?
 1098’s, needed during tax season, will be mailed by January 31st to the address on file.

 What is a Federal Perkins Loan?
-The Federal Perkins Loan is a federal loan administered by the Financial Aid Office and maintained by the Cashiers Office
+The Federal Perkins Loan is a federal loan administered by the Financial Aid Office and maintained by Campus Partners who is our Loan Servicer.

 Where can I store office equipment items and/or documentation I no longer need/use?